AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/data-migration-services.md

 ## Migrating to a new database with the same schema {#sameschema}

-When submitting the request, let us know that the database schema is not changing and that the connection is already set up in MBI.
+When submitting the request, let us know that the database schema is not changing and that the connection is already set up in [!DNL MBI].

 **If the database has a new name**, include it in the request so your dashboards can be properly migrated.